 Where will the exams be held?

-For summer 2024 exams, the Sports Hall will be the main venue for candidates.
-Other rooms that may be used are LF01, LF03, LG60, S1-7 plus the small rooms on the Upper Pugin corridor.
-Check the Seating List in case other rooms need to be used on busy days.
+For summer 2025 exams, the Sports Hall will be the main venue for candidates.
+Other rooms that may be used are S1-7 plus the small rooms on the Upper Pugin corridor.

 Where can I find my candidate number?